monkins1010/Verusbridgekeeper/README.md

 EOF
 chmod +x ~/bin/startbridge.sh
 ```
+When using PM2, console logs are stored in `~/.pm2/logs/bridgekeeper-out.log` and the errors in `~/.pm2/logs/bridgekeeper-error.log`

 This will result in the service running on port 8000 it can be queried using the following examples:
 ```shell